SinghaniaV/loopai/README.md

 ###  My work
-view the Jupyter Notebook about data analysis on [nbviewer.org/nbviewer.org/github/SinghaniaV/loopai/blob/master/EDA.ipynb](https://nbviewer.org/github/SinghaniaV/loopai/blob/master/EDA.ipynb)
+view the Jupyter Notebook about data analysis on [nbviewer.org](https://nbviewer.org/github/SinghaniaV/loopai/blob/master/EDA.ipynb)

 1. since, the smallest unit for which we have to measure the availability is an hour.
-2. we divide max(timestamp) - min(timestamp) into batches of 1 hour for each day.
+2. we divide menu_hours into batches of 1 hour for each day. (eg: 9AM to 12PM contains 3 batches)
 3. we look for available data in each of the batches.
 4. if the store was active we mark the whole hour as available.
+5. if the store has multiple active/inactive points then majority wins.
-5. if the store was not active or the data is not available then we mark the whole hour as not available.
+6. if the store was not active or the data is not available then we mark the whole hour as not available.